-- a Because the PIRs at which tax is paid on PIE income are capped at 28%, and no other tax is generally payable by individual investors, there can be tax advantages to investing in a PIE if you are on a marginal tax rate higher than 28%. - b Tax paid by PIEs on behalf of investors is usually a final tax meaning investors are generally not required to file an income tax return for their PIE income. - c PIEs can take steps to ensure foreign withholding tax (eg, on dividends) is deducted at the correct rate and manage foreign withholding tax reclaims for tax deducted in excess of the correct rate directly.
-Consequently, investing through a PIE can relieve investors of administrative obligations required to ensure foreign withholding tax is deducted at the correct rate. - d Gains made on disposals of most Australian and New Zealand shares are not taxable even when those shares are actively traded. - e Investing through a PIE allows foreign exchange contracts hedging certain offshore investments to be taxed under the fair dividend rate method - better reflecting the tax treatment of the underlying securities, which should reduce volatility for tax purposes.
+- a Because the PIRs at which tax is paid on PIE income are capped at 28%, and no other tax is generally payable by individual investors, there can be tax advantages to investing in a PIE if you are on a marginal tax rate higher than 28%. - b PIEs can take steps to ensure foreign withholding tax (eg, on dividends) is deducted at the correct rate and manage foreign withholding tax reclaims for tax deducted in excess of the correct rate directly.
+Consequently, investing through a PIE can relieve investors of administrative obligations required to ensure foreign withholding tax is deducted at the correct rate. - c Gains made on disposals of most Australian and New Zealand shares are not taxable even when those shares are actively traded. - d Investing through a PIE allows foreign exchange contracts hedging certain offshore investments to be taxed under the fair dividend rate method better reflecting the tax treatment of the underlying securities, which should reduce volatility for tax purposes.
 Individuals investing directly are unable to apply the fair dividend rate method to such hedges.